scottjg/nvidia-armsbc/README.md

 ## Patches

 This project applies patches from [scottjg/open-gpu-kernel-modules](https://github.com/scottjg/open-gpu-kernel-modules) to the official NVIDIA open kernel modules.
 These patches are written almost entirely by @mariobalanica (I just rebased to the latest drivers and packaged for slightly easier usage).
-The patches were mostly tested on the RK3588 platform (like the Orange Pi 5 Plus), using a kernel with a 4k page size.
-The default devicetree memory maps on these platforms are not compatible out of the box with these drivers.
-It is recommended you boot with a [UEFI EDK2 firmware](https://github.com/edk2-porting/edk2-rk3588) that was ported to these platforms, which has been configured with an updated device tree, and is capable of booting mainline arm linux distributions.
+These packages are meant to replace the Fedora and Ubuntu distribution packages (not the mainline drivers from NVIDIA).

+My goal with these packages was to provide a relatively simple way to setup an AI inference server with a low-cost ARM single board computer, and a spare graphics card I had lying around.
+These drivers have been reported to work for actual gaming with a 3d accelerated desktop on RK3855 platforms, though I have not tested them for this purpose.
+In my case, I have tested these drivers with an Orange Pi 5 Plus and an NVIDIA RTX 4090.
+I was inspired by [@geerlingguy's blog post](https://www.jeffgeerling.com/blog/2025/nvidia-graphics-cards-work-on-pi-5-and-rockchip) on the subject.

 Please be advised that I am just packaging these existing patches.
 It's unlikely that I will provide meaningful support or fixes for them, other than keeping them up to date and providing package repos for installation.

-## Distributions
+## Requirements

 - **Ubuntu** 24.04, 25.10 (`.deb` with DKMS)
 - **Fedora** 43, rawhide (`.rpm` with akmod)

+The patches were mostly tested on the RK3588 platform (like the Orange Pi 5 Plus), using a kernel with a 4k page size.
+The default devicetree memory maps on these platforms are not compatible out of the box with these drivers.
+It is recommended you boot with a [UEFI EDK2 firmware](https://github.com/edk2-porting/edk2-rk3588) that was ported to these platforms, which has been configured with an updated device tree, and is capable of booting mainline arm linux distributions.

 ## Quick Start